Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Estimation of the parameters of compact binaries with ET

 \subsection{Summary of the algorithm used in SB2}

-In SB2 we take into account the change in the antenna pattern with the rotation of the Earth to analyse the long duration GW signals for merging compact binaries.
+In SB2, we estimate the parameters of the merging compact binaries, taking into account the change in the antenna pattern with the rotation of the Earth in order to analyse the long-duration GW signals.
 We assume the location of the ET detector to be the Virgo site, and we analyse the signal every 5 minutes.
 The observed GW frequency $f^{\rm obs}_{\rm gw}$ is calculated using Equation (4.195) in \citet{Maggiore:1900zz}: